-My homemade cookie butter recipe isn’t health food.
-It’s still got lots of sugar.
-I wasn’t going for something totally healthy, but this homemade cookie butter balances out the sugar and fat with protein from the almond butter base.
-So you can have some cookie butter-like decadence without feeling that blood sugar crash an hour later.
+I wasn’t going for something totally healthy with this recipe, but this homemade cookie butter balances out the sugary cookies with protein from a real almond butter base.
+So you can have cookie butter decadence without feeling that blood sugar crash an hour later.

 Vanilla-Almond Cookie Butter

-- 2 cups vanilla wafers (Most vanilla wafers are dairy free, but check the label for eggs and milk, if you’re not sure.)
+- 2 cup vegan vanilla wafers Most vanilla wafers are dairy free, but check the label for eggs and milk, if you’re not sure.

-- 3 tablespoons oil (Choose something light like sunflower oil.)
+- 3 tablespoons neutral oil (like sunflower oil)

 - 1 teaspoon cinnamon

 - 1/4 cup brown sugar (See?
 I told you this wasn't health food!)